 Why is this?
 Is he at the coffee tables, but not in the empty church building?

-In the reading from Corinthians that we read earlier, the apostle Paul gives us a clue.
+In the passage from Corinthians that we read earlier, the apostle Paul gives us a clue.
 Do you not know that you are the temple of God, and that the Spirit dwells in you?

 And again from Peter, the God who made the world and all things in it does not dwell in temples made with hands.